×

 Do you have anything more to add about local medical facilities in Panama?

 "There is a clinic in town where you can consult a doctor 24/7 for $2.00.
 If you have a real emergency they will take you by ambulance to the hospital in Las Tablas or Chitre.
-We have not used the hospital but have used some of the private clinics in Chitre for specific problems and that has been economical and good," remarked one expat living in Pedasi.
+We have not used the hospital but have used some of the private clinics in Chitre for specific problems and that has been economical and good," said an expat in Pedasi.

 View More Answers